nox-corvi/nox-corvi/README.md

-Hi there,
+Hi there!
-i'm a system administrator and software developer in a sme trading company, a part-time single father of a wonderful son and enjoy spending my free time in coding, on my piano and in my workshop.
+I'm a system administrator and software developer at an SME trading company.
+I'm also a part-time single father to a wonderful son and enjoy spending my free time coding, playing the piano, and working in my workshop.

 <!---
 nox-corvi/nox-corvi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.